stevencarlislewalker/sparkLearn/README.md

 ##### Cloudera

-DONE for steve (for ben [see](https://github.com/stevencarlislewalker/sparkLearn/blob/master/notes/LocalSparkInstallOnUbuntu.md))
+DONE for steve (for ben [see here](https://github.com/stevencarlislewalker/sparkLearn/blob/master/notes/LocalSparkInstallOnUbuntu.md))

 outline of how we did it: